cabforum/smime/SBR.md

 ### 3.2.3 Authentication of organization identity

-The following requirements MUST be fulfilled to authenticate Organization identity included in the `organization-validated` and `sponsor-validated` Certificate types.
+The following requirements MUST be fulfilled to authenticate Organization identity included in the `Organization-validated` and `Sponsor-validated` Certificate types.

 #### 3.2.3.1 Verification requirements – overview